18F/18f.gsa.gov/_posts/2015-12-11-how-we-test-18f-gsa-gov.md

 - automated testing
 - how we work
 - 18f.gsa.gov
-- communications tools and practices
+- communication tools and practices
 - best practices
 - tools you can use